arkits/archit.xyz/content/posts/sba-cli.md

 This Inventory describes 3 instances of the `demo-service` (running on localhost, dev, prod) and 1 instance of the `auth-service` (running only in prod).

-After defining multiple services in your Inventory, a specific service can be referred to by passing it's name rather than the URL...
+After defining multiple services in your Inventory, a specific service can be referred to by passing its name rather than the URL...

 ```bash
 # ./sba-cli info -S <name of a specific service>